-- (d) Students who test positive for drug use by an off-center facility shall be retested on center using the Job Corps nationally contracted laboratory as soon as possible, to include: - (1) Work-based learning students who tested positive on a drug test administered by experience sites, union trades, or potential employers; - (2) Students who tested positive on a drug test administered at a referral health facility (e.g., hospital emergency department, urgent care facility).
+- (b) Readmitted students previously separated for drug use (ZT separation code 05.2a) that test positive on entry or any time during their second enrollment at Job Corps must be separated immediately without an intervention period.
+Such students shall not be allowed to reapply to Job Corps. - (c) Students who test positive for drug use by an off-center facility shall be retested on center using the Job Corps nationally contracted laboratory as soon as possible, to include: - (1) Work-based learning students who tested positive on a drug test administered by experience sites, union trades, or potential employers; - (2) Students who tested positive on a drug test administered at a referral health facility (e.g., hospital emergency department, urgent care facility).

-- This retest by the Job Corps nationally contracted laboratory shall be classified as a suspicion-of-drug-use test.
-For students who test positive for drug use on this retest, centers shall follow the same procedures outlined in (c) above. - (e) Student drivers who test positive for drug use under 49 CFR Part 391 DOT Federal Motor Carriers Safety Administration shall follow the same procedures outlined in (c) above for positive suspicion tests.
-In addition, during the 45-day suspicionintervention period, student drivers who fall under DOT regulations are not permitted to drive. - (f) Students who test positive for alcohol use on suspicion shall be referred to the TEAP specialist for assistance and the center's student conduct system for disciplinary action. - d.
-Student notification of drug or alcohol test results - (a) Students who test positive for drug use shall be informed of their results by the TEAP specialist, center physician, or designee within 24 hours of receipt of positive result, or as soon as possible, given staff and student availability.
-Minor student's parent/guardian shall be notified of positive test results as required by applicable state laws for the state in which the center is located. - (b) Alcohol test results shall be provided to the student by the person administering the test. - (c) Drug and alcohol test results shall be shared only with center personnel who have a need to know for purposes of discipline, counseling, administration, and delivery of services (in accordance with 42 CFR, Part 2). - (d) If a student questions the validity of a confirmed positive drug test, he or she shall be referred to the center physician or designee for counseling. - e.
+This retest by the Job Corps nationally contracted laboratory shall be classified as a suspicion-of-drug-use test.
+For students who test positive for drug use on this retest, centers shall follow the same procedures outlined in (c) above.

+- (d) Student drivers who test positive for drug use under 49 CFR Part 391 DOT Federal Motor Carriers Safety Administration shall follow the same procedures outlined in (c) above for positive suspicion tests.
+In addition, during the intervention period, student drivers who fall under DOT regulations are not permitted to drive. - (e) Students who test positive for alcohol use on suspicion shall be referred to the TEAP specialist for assistance and the center's student conduct system for disciplinary action.

+- 4. Student notification of drug or alcohol test results - (a) Students who test positive for drug use shall be informed of their results by the TEAP specialist, center physician, or designee within 24 hours of receipt of positive result, or as soon as possible, given staff and student availability.
+Minor student's parent/guardian shall be notified of positive test results as required by applicable state laws for the state in which the center is located. - (b) Alcohol test results shall be provided to the student by the person administering the test. - (c) Drug and alcohol test results shall be shared only with center personnel who have a need to know for purposes of discipline, counseling, administration, and delivery of services (in accordance with 42 CFR, Part 2). - (d) If a student questions the validity of a confirmed positive drug test, he or she shall be referred to the center physician or designee for counseling. - 5.
 Medical Separations with Reinstatement Rights (MSWR) for substance use conditions - (a) Students may be given a MSWR for a diagnosed substance use condition, allowing the student to return to Job Corps to complete his or her training within 180 days.
-To return to Job Corps, proof of treatment completion from a qualified provider must be received. - (b) A MSWR for substance use conditions can only be given if the following conditions are met: - (1) The TEAP specialist and center director agree that the student has a diagnosed substance use condition.

-- (2) There is a documented assessment of the student's diagnosed substance use condition by the TEAP specialist in collaboration with the center mental health consultant. - (c) A MSWR cannot be granted in lieu of ZT separation when a positive 45-day intervention period follow-up test is reported. - (d) If a student is placed on a MSWR during the 45-day intervention period, the intervention period is suspended and resumes the day the student is scheduled to return to the center.
+To return to Job Corps, proof of treatment completion from a qualified provider must be received. - (b) A MSWR for substance use conditions can only be given if the following conditions are met: - (1) The TEAP specialist and center director agree that the student has a diagnosed substance use condition. - (2) There is a documented assessment of the student's diagnosed substance use condition by the TEAP specialist in collaboration with the center mental health consultant. - (c) A MSWR cannot be granted in lieu of ZT separation when a positive follow-up test is reported during the intervention period. - (d) If a student is placed on a MSWR during the intervention period, the intervention period is suspended and resumes the day the student is scheduled to return to the center.